Meet the Russian Winter Olympians fighting to clear their names

 But he keeps training because it's what he's used to doing -- it's what he's done all his life.

 "Nothing is clear, I have no idea of what to prepare for.
-Even my coach, he is writing my training plan but he doesn't know which races we should prepare for," Kryukov told CNN in Milan, near where he trains.
+Even my coach, he is writing my training plan, but he doesn't know which races we should prepare for," Kryukov told CNN in Milan, near where he trains.

 But there is a small glimmer of hope for Kryukov.

-The Court of Arbitration for Sport in Lausanne, Switzerland will hear his appeal on Monday.
+The Court of Arbitration for Sport in Lausanne, Switzerland, will hear his appeal on Monday.

 If he wins his appeal, Kryukov will be allowed to compete in the Winter Olympics next month.